dockstore/dockstore-ui2/README.md

 In `dockstore-webservice`, the `dockstore.yml` being served <b>must be edited to include the client IDs</b>.

+## Pre-build/serve

+Run `npm run-script prebuild` before running or building the project.
+This command will automatically generate a file which contains the UI tag version.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Run `ng serve --host 0.0.0.0` in order to serve your site to other computers on the same network.